Joseph Wallace | Managing Director | Multhana Property Services

 “Queensland businesses have the expertise, knowledge and experience needed to help our state deal with COVID-19 safely and efficiently,” he said.

-“Public transport is helping frontline staff get to and from work during the COVID-19 pandemic, which is why we’re supporting businesses like Multhana Property Services to ramp up cleaning efforts and make sure they’re as safe as possible, while also supporting Queensland jobs,” Mr Bailey said.
+“Public transport is helping frontline staff get to and from work during the COVID-19 pandemic, which is why we’re supporting businesses like Multhana to ramp up cleaning efforts and make sure they’re as safe as possible, while also supporting Queensland jobs,” Mr Bailey said.

 “This contract has provided employment opportunities and guaranteed work for more than 80 new and existing cleaning team members during his unprecedented time.